-The output signal, MDETECT, is readable at port 3C2H bit 4.
-It is important that this output signal be read during active video ouput, not during retrace or any other blanking period.
+The results of the monitor detection circuitry is readable at port 3C2H Bit 4.
+(See Figure B-1) It is important that this output signal be read during active video ouput, not during retrace or any other blanking period.

 5.4.3 Input Status Register 1, Read Only Port = 3?A